NikolaGilev/NBP/README.md

 # NBP

-# Postgres
+## Setting up the working environment

+Pyenv is used to manage different Python versions, whereas Pipenv is used to manage Python packages.
+We will show a complete rundown of how to use them in our project below.

+### Pyenv

-install pyenv which is a python package version management tool popular in the python community.
+Install pyenv which is a python version management tool popular in the python community.

 ```sh
 $ pip install pyenv-win